 - Remove from the oven and allow to cool for 10 minutes.
 Dust with confectioners’ sugar and serve warm or at room temperature.
 Cover leftovers and store tightly at room temperature for up to 5 days.

-I've gotten some questions about this, but if you do not have a food processor, use a pastry cutter for the crust.
+- No Food Processor?
+Use a pastry cutter for the crust.
 Do not use a mixer.
 For the filling, simply chop it up very fine and use a pastry cutter again to combine it all.

-In partnership with King Arthur Flour
+- In partnership with King Arthur Flour.

 Did you miss yesterday’s cookie palooza recipe?
 Red velvet whoopie pies.